How 529 Plans Can Help With College — and Estates

-Depending on your state of residence, there may be an in-state plan that offers tax and other benefits not available through CollegeAmerica.
+Depending on your state of residence, there may be an in-state plan that provides state tax and other state benefits, such as financial aid, scholarship funds and protection from creditors, not available through CollegeAmerica.

 If withdrawals from 529 plans are used for purposes other than higher education, the earnings will be subject to a 10% federal tax penalty in addition to federal and, if applicable, state income tax.